-No matter your age, you can work on your retirement plan.
-In times of greater uncertainty, it’s more important than ever to review your plan.
+In times of greater uncertainty, it’s more important than ever to work on your retirement plan—no matter your age.
 Whether you hope to retire in 5 years, 50 years or somewhere in between, there are things you can do now to work toward the retirement lifestyle you want.

 Here are some of the actions you should consider, depending on your retirement timeline.